Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_shadow_buffer_timer                     7       // How much time (in seconds) the shadow can stay of their target's radius without dying ttt_shadow_alive_radius                     8       // The radius (in meters) from the living target that the shadow has to stay within ttt_shadow_dead_radius                      3       // The radius (in meters) from the death target that the shadow has to stay within ttt_shadow_target_buff                      4       // The type of buff to shadow's target should get.
 0 - None.
 1 - Heal over time.
 2 - Single respawn.
 3 - Damage bonus.
-4 - Team join ttt_shadow_target_buff_notify               1       // Whether the shadow's target should be notified when they are buffed ttt_shadow_target_buff_delay                60      // How long (in seconds) the shadow needs to be near their target before the buff takes effect ttt_shadow_target_buff_heal_amount          5       // The amount of health the shadow's target should be healed per-interval ttt_shadow_target_buff_heal_interval        10      // How often (in seconds) the shadow's target should be healed ttt_shadow_target_buff_respawn_delay        10      // How often (in seconds) before the shadow's target should respawn
+4 - Team join. ttt_shadow_target_buff_notify               0       // Whether the shadow's target should be notified when they are buffed ttt_shadow_target_buff_delay                90      // How long (in seconds) the shadow needs to be near their target before the buff takes effect ttt_shadow_target_buff_heal_amount          5       // The amount of health the shadow's target should be healed per-interval ttt_shadow_target_buff_heal_interval        10      // How often (in seconds) the shadow's target should be healed ttt_shadow_target_buff_respawn_delay        10      // How often (in seconds) before the shadow's target should respawn